microsoft/CameraTraps/megadetector.md

 ### 3. Batch processing API

-Speaking of lots of images, when we process loads of images from collaborators, we use our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which we can make available externally on request.
-[Email us](mailto:cameratraps@lila.science) for more information.
+Speaking of lots of images, when we process loads of images from collaborators, we stand up an instance our [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing), which Azure users can also replicate in their own environments.

 ## Citing MegaDetector